RealityBending/jobs/README.md

 **How to apply**:

-- [ ] Through the link above.
+- [ ] Through the [**official link**](https://ntu.wd3.myworkdayjobs.com/en-US/Careers/job/NTU-Main-Campus-Singapore/Research-Assistant--Psychology-_R00006622-1).
 Don't forget to tell us why you're the best candidate for the job.
-You can mention whom you've work with (as reference contacts), but focus on what you actually did, learned, what you liked and didn't like, and what you want to learn and do in the future.
+You can mention whom you've worked with (as reference contacts), but focus on what you actually did, learned, what you liked and didn't like, and what you want to learn and do in the future.
 Don't bother with reference letters or transcripts.

 **About the university**